David Wayne Layman

 Brief Life History of David Wayne

-When David Wayne Layman was born about 1831, in Shelby, Indiana, United States, his father, David Layman, was 39 and his mother, Rachel Thurston, was 37.
+When David Wayne Layman was born in September 1833, in Shelby, Indiana, United States, his father, David Layman, was 38 and his mother, Rachel Thurston, was 38.
 He married Harriett Martha Hill on 4 March 1858, in Hancock, Illinois, United States.
 They were the parents of at least 4 sons and 7 daughters.
 He lived in Jefferson Township, Wayne, Iowa, United States in 1870 and Chester, Thayer, Nebraska, United States in 1885.
+He died in 1898, in Grand Island, Buffalo, Nebraska, United States, at the age of 65.

 Photos and Memories (0)